iknowjason/PurpleCloud/README.md

-# Recent Valentine's Day Changes - 2/14/22
+# Recent Valentine's Day Changes:  2/14/22
 PurpleCloud has changed!
 Introducing a Terraform generator using python.
 Instead of offering terraform templates that have to be manually edited, the starting point is a Python terraform generator.
 The python scripts will create your own custom terraform files based on user input.
 The old terraform templates files have been moved to the archive directory.

 # Overview